TokenButler: Token Importance is Predictable: Introduction

-Each of these strategies to limit storage and bandwidth costs have implications.
-Specifically, token preference has been shown to be highly dependent on the query ~\cite{tang2024quest}, and vary significantly at generation.
-Purely static strategies do not have any query-awareness, and will fail at retrieving contextually relevant tokens.
-Additionally, \textit{Adaptive strategies} that have permanently discarded tokens deemed less important at a prior decode step will not be able to fetch relevant tokens if the course of discussion is \textit{co-referential}~\cite{vodrahalli2024michelangelolongcontextevaluations}.
-A conversation is co-referential if text introduced earlier is referenced again later, requiring accurate retrieval and reasoning over the earlier reference.
-For co-referential conversations \textit{adaptive dynamic strategies} is the most reasonable solution.
-Current methods rely on \textit{token grouping} to make the dynamic calculation of token relevance efficient~\cite{tang2024quest}.
+Token importance is highly query-dependent~\citep{tang2024quest} and each strategy has its limitations: static methods lack query-awareness, and adaptive eviction permanently discards tokens that may become relevant again in \textit{co-referential} contexts~\citep{vodrahalli2024michelangelolongcontextevaluations}.
+A context is co-referential when text introduced earlier is referenced again later, requiring accurate retrieval over the earlier mention.
+In such scenarios, token importance is non-monotonic: a critical entity may remain dormant for thousands of steps, only to become the most relevant token when a later query triggers a callback.
+Adaptive dynamic strategies address this by preserving the full cache, but current methods rely on coarse \textit{token grouping} for efficiency~\citep{tang2024quest}.
+Figure~\ref{fig:TokenImpDemo_v2} illustrates these failure modes.

 There are several \textit{metrics} to quantify token importance including recency, aggregate attention scores, and others listed in Table~\ref{tab:related_work_table}.
 Token Sparsity methods use these metrics to guide token eviction or retrieval decisions.
-There is an important interplay between methods and metrics---methods that permanently evict tokens based on strong metrics like the attention score.
-However, evicted tokens may become relevant later during generation.
-Token sparsity methods that preserve tokens but selectively retrieve a subset during generation cannot rely on strong metrics such as attention scores.
-This is because only a subset of the KV-cache is fetched during generation based on a token importance metric---the metric cannot be the result of the computation itself (attention score).
-To address this, we propose a novel \textit{learned} metrics of token importance, called \textbf{TokenButler}, which provides fine-granularity estimates of token importance.
+There is an important interplay between methods and metrics, with trade-offs associated with eviction or grouped coarse grained token-access patterns.
+To address this, we propose a novel \textit{learned} metric of token importance, which provides fine-grained estimates of token importance, and we provide a system called \textbf{TokenButler} that makes use of it.
 Our contributions are summarized as:

-\begin{itemize} \item We show that it is possible to train a light-weight predictor ($<1.2\%$ parameter overhead) for estimating token-importance, achieving up to 75\% accuracy in identifying the top 50\% tokens. \item We design a small-context ($<512$ tokens) co-reference and decode-focused benchmark, which highlights the current gap in KV-Sparsity research, with TokenButler delivering near-oracle accuracy. \item TokenButler can improve the perplexity and downstream accuracy over existing token sparsity metrics by over $8\%$, identifying critical tokens with \textit{near-oracle} accuracy. \end{itemize}